-All peat extraction activities in the Mount Dillon bog group are are serviced by silt lagoons/ponds.
+All peat extraction activities are serviced by a silt lagoons/ponds.
 During the excavation of these silt ponds, pre IPPC Licensing in 1999 and since licensing, the excavated material is stored adjacent to the silt pond, where it either remains in situ ores levelled out.
 As required by condition 6.6, these silt lagoons are cleaned twice per annum or more often if inspections dictate.
 These silt cleanings are also deposited on the same location, adjacent to the silt pond, where they may be levelled periodically to allow room for subsequent cleanings.
 These mounds of silt pond excavation material and cleanings are generally no higher that 2-3 metres.